remix-run/remix-website/data/posts/fog-of-war.md

 In order to avoid "render then fetch" waterfalls, Remix [decouples rendering from fetching][when-to-fetch] (see also: [Remixing React Router][remixing-rr]).
 In order to do this, Remix needs to know your route tree up front so it can kick off the data fetches and download the route modules in parallel whenever a link is clicked.
 This results in the inverted and more performant approach of "fetch then render" (or "fetch while render" if you're [streaming data][streaming]).

-In a "render then fetch" world, your application needs to download the route implementation, then render the component, which would kick off the data fetches - causing a waterfall:
+In a "render then fetch" world, your application downloads the route implementation, then kicks off the data fetches while rendering the component—causing a waterfall:

 <img alt="Render then Fetch network diagram" src="/blog-images/posts/fog-of-war/render-then-fetch.png" class="m-auto w-4/5 border rounded-md shadow" />